reedlevinson/home/knowledge/units/all.md

 The `echo` command takes an optional list of arguments, and simply prints them out.
 Here I gave it two arguments.

-I then used the command `logout` to leave, or "log out of" the `plank` system.
+I then used the command `logout` to leave, or "log out of" the `plink` system.

 > It is good practice to `exit` or `logout` of any shell window, rather than just closing the window... you may need to properly exit background jobs or unsaved changes.
 > The shell will warn you if you have left any background jobs running.